darkstego/qmk_firmware/readme.md

 ![wakib-q5-v1](https://user-images.githubusercontent.com/2610287/236075575-2ab9a91c-dde5-4a90-b16e-84de7bc15338.png)

+The code implements the Wakib shortcuts on the `wakib` keymap for the `Keychron Q5` specifically the `ansi_encoder`.
+This allows the use of these bindings on most applications by mapping them to standard shortcuts.

+Other changes include the numpad rearranged to make it easier to use without the need for dedicated arrow keys.

 It also provides the `ESC` key on Left `ALT` double-tapping, and Caps Lock uses Caps Word (auto-off after word).

-The numpad has also been rearranged to make it easier to use without the need for dedicated arrow keys.

-The code implements them on the `wakib` keymap for the `Keychron Q5` specifically the `ansi_encoder`

-This allows the use of these bindings on most applications by mapping them to standard shortcuts.

-If you find these keybindings interesting, please look at other options with similar keybindings at the [Wakib Project](https://github.com/darkstego/wakib-project)
+If you find the Wakib keybindings interesting, please look at other options with similar keybindings at the [Wakib Project](https://github.com/darkstego/wakib-project)

 ## Shortcut list